airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 Charts are stored in `helm-repo`.
 As a result, you do not need to clone the repo each time you need to deploy the chart.

 To add remote helm repo:
-1. Run: `helm repo add airbyte https://airbytehq.github.io/helm-charts`. `airbyte` is the name of the repository that will be indexed locally.
+1. Run: `helm repo add airbyte https://airbytehq.github.io/helm-charts`.
+In this example, `airbyte` is being used to represent the name of the repository that will be indexed locally.

 2. After adding the repo, perform the repo indexing process by running `helm repo update`.